-During the fiscal year to which this report relates, our compensation committee met once in order to carry out its responsibilities.
-The main items discussed at those meetings related to the compensation of our directors and executive officers.
+During the fiscal year to which this report relates, our compensation committee met twice in order to carry out its responsibilities.
+The main items discussed at those meetings related to the review of compensation levels in the industry and to compensation of our directors and executive officers.